mathildesimoni/capstone/README.md

     * AuthorsPaperCount.csv : *result of part3_count_papers_per_author.py*
     * FinalAuthorsNoEthnicity.csv : *final dataset to send to classifier*

-* scrap_journals/ : *directory for take 3: webscraping task to get info about editorial boards*
+* scrap_journals/ : *directory for task 3: webscraping task to get info about editorial boards*
     * request_module.ipynb : *contains all scripts which download pages from internet*
     * 1 - parsing module journals for each editor : *get all journals for each editor and their link to main pages on library genesis*
     * 2 - Parsing module journals.ipynb : *get number of pages to scrap for each journal*